awslabs/barometer/source/cdk-stack/workloads/README.md

 # Workloads

-Workloads is an dataset sitting on S3.
+Workloads is a dataset sitting on S3.
 Benchmarking tool [CLI](../../cli-wizard) & [benchmarking ui wizard](../../ui-wizard) automatically uses any workloads defined under [this](.) folder to show user as a choice while defining experiment.